 Brush Up on Your Knowledge

 Regardless if you have been working in the Business Analysis field for a while or this is your first Business Analyst interview, it is important that you brush up on your knowledge.
-When we don't use certain skills or techniques often, you will forget some of the important aspects of them.

 Study Common Interview Questions